c8r/kit/docs/components/Font.md

 # Font

-Set font-family and other typographic styles
+Set font-family and other typographic styles.

 The `Font` components provides basic webfont utilities to wrap your app.
 It also provides a convenient webfont loader using [Google Fonts](https://fonts.google.com/).